re-cph/cultivator-HTML/README.md

 # cultivator-HTML

 1) Run local server: bundle exec jekyll serve
-2) Make sure sass is compiling:
+2) Make sure sass is compiling: SASS ONLY RENDERS when HTML files are changed

 HTML Edit files in these folder:
 ---------------------------